Esophageal pH monitoring: pH monitoring in laryngopharyngeal reflux

 Retrograde flow of gastric contents to the upper aerodigestive tract causes a variety of symptoms such as cough, asthma and hoarseness.
-These respiratory manifestations of the reflux disease are commonly called laryngopharyngeal reflux (LPR) or extraesophegeal reflux disease (EERD).
+These respiratory manifestations of the reflux disease are commonly called laryngopharyngeal reflux (LPR) or extraesophageal reflux disease (EERD).
 Distal esophageal pH monitoring has been used as an objective test to establish reflux as the cause of the atypical reflux symptoms, but its role in causally associating patients' symptoms to GERD is controversial.
 In an effort to improve diagnostic accuracy of testing, a catheter with two pH sensors has been used to measure the degree of esophageal acid exposure in both distal and proximal esophagus.
 The ideal location for pH measurement to confirm the diagnosis of the laryngopharyngeal reflux is the pharynx and new studies have focused on the development of a new pH sensor which can function in the challenging environment of the oropharynx.